MaterializeInc/materialize/doc/user/content/sql/create-source/_index.md

 Debezium may produce duplicate records if the connector is interrupted.
 Materialize makes a best-effort attempt to detect and filter out duplicates.

-## Sizes
+## Best practices

-The `SIZE` option controls the amount of CPU and memory available to the source.

-Valid sizes are:

-- `3xsmall`
-- `2xsmall`
-- `xsmall`
-- `small`
-- `medium`
-- `large`

-The default source size is `3xsmall`.
+### Sizing a source

+Some sources are low traffic and require relatively few resources to handle data ingestion, while others are high traffic and require hefty resource allocations.
+You can provision a specific amount of CPU and memory to a source using the `SIZE` option, and adjust the provisioned size after source creation using the [`ALTER SOURCE`](/sql/alter-source) command.

-Consider increasing the size of your source when:
+By default, Materialize provisions sources using the smallest size (`3xsmall`).
+It's a good idea to increase the size of a source when:

-  * You want to increase throughput.
-Larger sources will typically ingest data faster, as they have more CPU available to read and decode data from your external system.
+  * You want to **increase throughput**.
+Larger sources will typically ingest data faster, as there is more CPU available to read and decode data from the upstream external system.

-  * You are using the [upsert envelope](#upsert-envelope) and your source contains many unique keys.
-The upsert envelope must keep in-memory state proportional to the number of unique keys in your upstream source.
+  * You are using the [upsert envelope](#upsert-envelope), and your source contains **many unique keys**.
+This envelope must keep in-memory state proportional to the number of unique keys in the upstream external system.
     Larger sizes can store more unique keys.

 ## Related pages